This article may contain one or more independently chosen Amazon affiliate links. See full disclosure.

 Now, don’t be tempted to put large amounts of Dawn into the solution.
 If you do that, you’ll have a soapy mess to deal with.
 Use just a little bit of Dawn for the glass cleaner.
 If you have a big soap-scum build up in the shower you can mix together vinegar with a larger amount of dawn and rub it on, then rinse it off.
 But if you are not going to be able to easily rinse off the resulting suds, just stick with the basic glass cleaner.

-Vinegar and Dawn and Baking Soda
+Cleaning with Vinegar and Dawn and Baking Soda

 Adding baking soda to this mix is also popular.
 This will do nothing to enhance the cleaning power of the solution, as shown above.
 All it will really do is make rinsing that much more difficult due to baking soda residue.
 I would recommend that you don’t bother with this combination to save yourself the aggravation.

 Before I leave you to your mixing, I’ll let you in on another glass cleaning secret.
-This is especially great for mirrors, since you wouldn’t want to use it on large windows.
+This is especially great for mirrors since you wouldn’t want to use it on large windows.
 Use household rubbing alcohol.
 Any kind.
 Put a little on some newspaper and just clean your mirrors.
 No streaks.
 Works like a charm.

 Your bathroom mirror can be kept clean with nothing more than water, however.
 Just keep a microfiber cloth handy (I leave one hanging on the door).
 Whenever you notice a spot on the vanity mirror, simply wet your microfiber cloth and rub the spot clean.
 Allow to air dry.
 If you tackle these little spots as you see them, you’ll hardly ever need to clean your mirror with anything more than water and a microfiber cloth.